This is an alphabetical listing of the terms and descriptions commonly used in the asphalt industry.

 Asphalt Emulsion Mix (Warm): A mixture of asphalt emulsion and mineral aggregate usually prepared in a conventional hot mix asphalt plant at a temperature less than 95°C (200°F).
 It is spread and compacted at a temperature above 65°C (150°F).

 Asphalt Emulsion Slurry Seal: A mixture of slow-setting emulsified asphalt, fine aggregate, and mineral filler with a slurry consistency

-Asphalt Leveling Course: A course of hot mix asphalt of variable thickness used to eliminate irregularities in the contour of an existing surface prior to placing the subsequent course.
+Asphalt Leveling Course: A course of hot mix asphalt of uniform or variable thickness used to eliminate irregularities in the contour of an existing surface prior to placing the subsequent course.